pantheon-systems/terminus-composer-plugin/README.md

 * `terminus composer my-site.dev -- update`

 ## Testing
+The preconditions to running tests are:

+- Install Terminus 1.x, and ensure it is available on your PATH as `terminus`
+- Export the environment variable TERMINUS_SITE to point at a test site.
+- Run `terminus auth:login`

 To run the tests locally, just run `composer test`.
-The tests presume that Terminus 1.x is installed and available in your PATH as `terminus`.

 ### Seting up testing for your own Terminus plugin